sferlin/NetConfEval/README.md

 The experiment results will be stored in the directory named `results_code_gen` by default.

 #### Generating Low-level Configurations
-This section explores the problem of transforming high-level requirements into detailed, low-level configurations suitable for installation on network devices.
+This experiment explores the problem of transforming high-level requirements into detailed, low-level configurations suitable for installation on network devices.
 We handpicked four network scenarios publicly available in the [Kathará Network Emulator repository](https://github.com/KatharaFramework/Kathara-Labs).
 The selection encompasses the most widespread protocols and consists of two OSPF networks (one single-area network and one multi-area network), a RIP network, a BGP network featuring a basic peering between two routers, and a small fat-tree datacenter network running a made-up version of RIFT.
-All these scenarios leverage FRRouting as the routing suite.
+All these scenarios (aside from RIFT) leverage FRRouting as the routing suite.

 After installing [Docker](https://docs.docker.com/engine/install/), you can run: